Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/manual-testing.md

 It can be used for demonstration purposes but is redundant with Talkback for accessibility testing without being able to replace it.

+## Simulate color space

+It is possible to simulate different vision problems related to color perception (Monochromacy, Deuteranomaly , Protanomly & Tritanomaly) directly on your Android phone using an accessibility parameter.
+This is offered in the developer options, which must first be unlocked.

+By applying this setting, it will be easier for you to detect problems related to a source of information provided only by the color.

 <span class="licence" lang="en">These images are licensed under a Creative Commons Share Alike 2.0 license.
 Photo credit: <a href="http://www.flickr.com/people/27512715@N02/" hreflang="en">openexhibits</a></span>